 The pre-departure test in the USA (“Test A”) is a UK requirement and needs to be coordinated a couple of weeks before departing to the UK, either by ordering an at-home test kit or by booking an in-person test appointment at a testing center or partner pharmacy.

-Both PCR and Antigen tests are accepted by England and when Peter and I are returning to England, we always chose an Antigen test.
+Both PCR and Antigen tests are accepted by England, and when Peter and I return to England, we always choose an Antigen test.
 It’s cheaper, more convenient, and results are available within an hour.
 On the flip side, Antigen tests are not stellar in producing positive results in asymptomatic-positive cases (~60 percent accurate in asymptomatic-positive cases).

 This means that if you are asymptomatic-positive, there’s just over a 50 percent chance that an Antigen test will display a positive result.

 For a person visiting England, I recommend taking a PCR test versus an Antigen test for extra assurance.
 What you don’t want to happen is to be asymptomatic-positive and have your Antigen pre-departure test produce a negative result and then test positive on your day 2 PCR test in England and be forced into mandatory quarantine for 10 days.

 In this traveler scenario, it’s better (for many reasons) to test positive before departing for England, and the best way to catch asymptomatic-positive cases is through PCR testing.

 The downside to PCR tests is their unknown turnaround times.

 Initially, my sister booked an in-person PCR test and an in-person Antigen test with a large pharmacy chain.
 The Antigen test was a backup plan in the event the PCR test results did not come back in time.

 She paid $0 for the test because covid testing in the USA is free, even for travel.
 Sounds nice, doesn’t it?
 It’s a small upside to the fact that the US healthcare system can bankrupt most families with one trip to the emergency room for a broken leg.